Step 1: Determine a confidence interval for the difference in population means

 Problems with your data, such as skewness and outliers can adversely affect your results.
 Use the graphs to look for skewness (by examining the spread of each sample) and to identify potential outliers.

-Examine the shape of your data to determine whether your data appear to be skewed
+Examine the spread of your data to determine whether your data appear to be skewed.

 When data are skewed, the majority of the data are located on the high or low side of the graph.
 Often, skewness is easiest to detect with a histogram or boxplot.